zulip/zulip/docs/production/mobile-push-notifications.md

    Note that if you installed Zulip older than 1.6, you'll need to add the line (it won't be there to uncomment).

+4. If you or your users have already set up the Zulip mobile app, you'll each need to log out and log back in again in order to start getting push notifications.

 That should be all you need to do!

 If you'd like to verify the full pipeline, you can do the following.